Ghostlock-AI/agent-hacking/examples/web-agent/rat/README.md

 {"success":true,"output":"Hello from internet\n","error":null}%
 ```

-This proves that you can access the rat on the internet.
+This proves that you can access the rat on the internet and that it can run commands.